The transformative power of pets

 A Heartfelt Thank You to My Pets

-Whether you have experienced a special bond with a pet of your own or you have yet to, it can be another connection in life that offers care, companionship, joy, healing, and many more lessons.
-I suppose this is my thank you letter to my pets, past and present, and sharing my experience of what upliftment can come from connecting to a pet.
+Whether you’ve experienced a special bond with a pet or not, these relationships offer care, companionship, joy, healing, and many other lessons.
+I suppose this is my thank-you letter to my pets, past and present, for the upliftment they’ve brought to my life.

 Previous